CartoDB/mobile-external-libs/README.md

 # External dependencies for Carto Mobile SDK

+Here are copies of external libraries used on CARTO Mobile SDK.
+Some projects are modified to port them to work on all required mobile platforms.

 ## Dependencies
 In addition to the included libraries, a copy of recent version of boost library (http://www.boost.org, version should be 1.58 or newer) is needed.
 It is expected